sustrik/crypto-for-kids/quantum.md

 The solution is 91.

-Chapter 91 describes how the culprit was captured and is about to be executed.
+Chapter 32 describes how the culprit was captured and is about to be executed.

-At the last moment scientist from the university rush in and ask the investigator to solve the sudoku again, this time with digit N at position A1.
+At the last moment scientist from the university rush in and ask the investigator to solve the sudoku again, this time with digit 3 at position F5.

-This time the result is 33 and leads to a different chapter, where a different culprit is identified.
+This time the result is 44 and leads to a different chapter, where a different culprit is identified.

 Takeway: Quantum computing is inherently probabilistic.
 It can give wrong answers, but if you run the program many times, correct answer will appear more often than wrong answer.